Healthdirect Free Australian health advice you can count on.

 Key facts

-• Oncologists diagnose and treat different types of cancer in different parts of the body.
+• Oncologists diagnose and treat different types of cancer.

-• There are 3 main types of oncologists: medical oncologists, surgical oncologists and radiation oncologists.
+• There are different types of oncologists — medical oncologists, surgical oncologists and radiation oncologists.

-• If you have been diagnosed with cancer or you have signs or symptoms that mean you might have cancer, your doctor will give you a referral to see an oncologist.
+• If you have been diagnosed with cancer, your doctor may give you a referral to see an oncologist.

 What is an oncologist?

-• Medical oncologists use medicines to treat cancer.
-Examples of medical treatments include chemotherapy, hormone therapy and immunotherapy.
+• Medical oncologists use medicines to treat cancer, such as chemotherapy, hormone therapy and immunotherapy.

-• Surgical oncologists remove tumours during an operation.
-They also take tissue samples (biopsies) from the body to be sent for testing.
+• Surgical oncologists remove tumours and take tissue samples (biopsies) from the body to be sent for testing.

-• Radiation oncologists use radiation to treat cancer.
-This is also sometimes called radiotherapy.
+• Radiation oncologists use radiation therapy (radiotherapy) to treat cancer.

 These different types of oncologists often work together as a team to diagnose, treat and care for people with cancer.